Mr Ian Reilly FCPodS DMS

 • Lesser toe correction

-• Metatarsal surgery for plantar corns
+• Metatarsal surgery for forefoot pain

 • Surgery for hallux limitus